istio/istio.io/content/en/docs/reference/config/config-status/index.md

 * `PassedAnalysis`
 * `Reconciled`

-When you apply a configuration, a condition of type `Reconciled` and `status` equals `False` is added to the `conditions` field.
-The status becomes `True` when the resource finishes reconciling.
+When you apply a configuration, a condition of each of these types is added to the `conditions` field.

+The `status` field of the `Reconciled` type condition is initialized to `False` to indicate the resource is still in the process of being distributed to all the proxies.
+When finished reconciling, the status will become `True`.
 The `status` field might transition to `True` instantaneously, depending on the speed of the cluster.
+The `status` field of the `PassedAnalysis` type condition will have a value of `True` or `False` depending on whether or not Istio's background analyzers have detected a problem with your config.
+If `False`, the problem(s) will be detailed in the `validationMessages` field.

-The condition of type `PassedAnalysis` has a status of `True` or `False` to indicate the outcome of configuration validation. `PassedAnalysis` is an informational field only, meaning that it does not block the application of an invalid configuration.
-For example, it is possible for the status to indicate that validation failed, but applying the configuration was successful.
+The `PassedAnalysis` condition is an informational field only.
+It does not block the application of an invalid configuration.
+It is possible for the status to indicate that validation failed, but applying the configuration was successful.
 This means Istio was able to set the new configuration, but the configuration was invalid, likely due to a syntax error or similar problem.

 ## The `validationMessages` field